What are disinfectants?

 Pathogenic microorganisms can spread via direct contact. (coughing, sneezing, mating, grooming etc), and inanimate contact such as fomites.
 These are inanimate objects microorganisms are found on including food bowls, floors, walls, bedding, blankets, grooming equipment and door handles.
 It is the disinfection of fomites and the environment that can help to prevent or stop the spread of disease.

 Many pathogens quickly die once outside the body, but some, such as parvovirus (responsible for panleukopenia) and ringworm can live for months or even years in the environment, calicivirus can survive for up to a month and cause infection in cats exposed to the virus in the environment.

 - Shelters, boarding catteries, and veterinary surgeries have a greater need to disinfect than households as they have a high turnover of animals who are often stressed or sick (in the case of veterinary surgeries and shelters).

-- If you have an outbreak of an infectious disease or parasite, disinfecting the environment will be necessary.
+- If you have an outbreak of an infectious disease or parasite which can infect cats, humans or other pets, disinfecting the environment will be necessary.

 - Disinfect litter trays weekly.